 According to the Australian Digital Inclusion Index 2016, infrastructure alone does not necessarily equal access and inclusion.
 Digital ability also entails online skills, attitudes and knowledge, and has emerged as a significant barrier to inclusion.
-This was particularly evident for people with disabilities and low income earners.83 ESIS data revealed that approximately one in five respondents rated their computer skills (22%) and internet skills (18%) to be poor, which may preclude them from searching for work, accessing education opportunities and staying connected with people, with the increasing digital presence in day-to-day life.
-Digital inclusion relates to social and economic participation; however, this was not the case for the majority of ESIS respondents.
-The Salvation Army supports continued focus on digital ability, affordability and access for all Australians.
+This was particularly evident for people with disabilities and low income earners.83 ESIS data revealed that approximately one in five respondents rated their computer skills (22%) and internet skills (18%) to be poor, which may preclude

-Figure 32 Computer and internet skills
+Computer and internet skills